decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
 // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
 // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@category" is not defined in this configuration
 //
 // @public
 export function Label(props: EntityPropTypes & UiLabelProps): ReactEcs.JSX.Element;